-BSHS 714: Assessment & Measurement Tools
+BSHS 714: Assessment & Measurement Tools 3 Credit Hour(s)

 Assessment and Measurement Tools is a course designed to provide the student experience in assessment and measurement of behavior.
 Students will gain experience with developing individualized assessment and measurement procedures, as well as using commercially available and commonly-used assessment and measurement systems.
 Prerequisites: BSHS 704.
 (GR)